xiaoyeye/TFvelo/README.md

 ```
 python TFvelo_analysis.py --dataset_name pancreas
 ```
-The result will be stored in 'TFvelo_pancreas/analysis.h5ad', and figures will be put in folder 'figures'
+The result will be stored in 'TFvelo_pancreas/analysis.h5ad', and figures will be put in folder 'figures'.

+Running the program with default parameters can reproduce the results in manuscript.